brandur/sorg/content/articles/go-worker-pool.md

 channel.
-Workers have a work loop with a `time.Sleep` so that each ends up working 3 jobs. `close` is used on the channel after all the work's been put onto it, which signals to all 3 workers that they can exit their work loop by dropping them out of their `range`.
+Workers have a work loop with a `time.Sleep` so that each ends up working 3 jobs. `close` is used on the channel after all the work's been put onto it, which signals to all 3 workers that they can exit their work loop by dropping them out of their loop on `range`.

 This implementation is meant to show the classical reason that a worker pool doesn't need to be in Go's standard library: the language's concurrency